LukasBanana/LLGL/README.md

 ----------------------

 This repository contains several tutorials and examples which show how to use LLGL.
-Here are a brief overview:
+Here is a brief overview:

 ### [Tutorial 01: Hello Triangle](tutorial/Tutorial01_HelloTriangle/main.cpp)